Incorporating LLM Embeddings for Variation Across the Human Genome: The Variant-Foundation-Embeddings Dataset

 \subsection{Embeddings}

 Next we consider the set of embeddings derived from these semantic-based variant annotations, using the OpenAI \texttt{text-embedding-3-large} and \texttt{Qwen3-Embedding-0.6B} embedding models.
 In each case, we keep the full native embedding vectors where available, which are 3,072-dimensional for OpenAI and 1,024-dimensional for Qwen3-0.6B.
 Hence, the size of the final embeddings dataset is 1.5 million by 3,072 or 1,024 embedding dimensions.
-In Figure \ref{fig:chrom-both}, we build random forest classifiers using a random sample of 10,000 variant embeddings each time as the training data, and report predictions on all remaining variants in the dataset.
+In Figure \ref{fig:chrom-both}, we build random forest classifiers to predict the chromosome number using a random sample of 10,000 variants' embeddings as the training data, for each set of embeddings (OpenAI and Qwen), and report predictions on all remaining variants in the dataset.
 It can be seen that accuracy is near perfect across all 22 tested chromosomes for the OpenAI embedding model, and also highly accurate at 88\% for the Qwen3-0.6B model.

-Again in Figure \ref{fig:ref-both}, we see that the embeddings are also predictive of the reference allele with overall 92\% and 86\% accuracy for the OpenAI and Qwen3-0.6B models respectively, while again trained on only a random subsample of 10,000 out of 1.5 million SNVs.
+Again in Figure \ref{fig:ref-both}, we see that the embeddings are also predictive of the reference allele with overall 92\% and 86\% accuracy for the OpenAI and Qwen3-0.6B models respectively, while trained on only a random subsample of 10,000 out of 1.5 million SNVs.

-While these prediction tasks are designed to be straightforward and test only data that was explicitly present in the annotations, they serve as baseline quality checks to ensure the embeddings are correctly capturing at least what is in the annotations.
+While these prediction tasks are designed to be straightforward and test only data that were explicitly present in the annotations, they serve as baseline quality checks to ensure the embeddings are correctly capturing at least what is in the annotations.
+These SNV-level embeddings then form the basis for downstream genetic studies such as PRS-style prediction of complex traits or diseases.